Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Discussion

 \subsection{Limitations \& Future Work}

 Additional work beyond our interview study is needed to further understand the role of visualization for knowledge graphs used in practice.
-While knowledge graphs have been an active area of research in other communities (e.g., database systems\cite{lissandrini2022knowledge} and NLP\cite{kalo2020knowlybert, chen2020review}), they have only begun to be a target of study in the visualization research community (e.g.,\cite{Cashman:2020:CAVA, li2021kg4vis}).
+While KGs have been an active area of research in other communities (e.g., database systems\cite{lissandrini2022knowledge} and NLP\cite{chen2020review}), they have only recently become a target of study in visualization research (e.g.,\cite{Cashman:2020:CAVA, li2021kg4vis}).
 There are a multitude of opportunities for visualization research to leverage the semantic-richness of KGs, as well as application-driven research to augment current KG tools.
+We presented our participants with three tools\cite{latif2021visually, gottschalk2018eventkg, neo4jbloom} discussed in Section~\ref{sec:related}, with mixed feedback on their perceived helpfulness (see supplemental).
+Future work should investigate to what extent existing graph visualization research can be applied to KGs, as well as how accessible these systems are to practitioners.

-In our study, we interviewed 19 practitioners across eight organizations, with roughly half the participants coming from one federally funded research \& development center.
-We envision a wide array of future studies conducted to better understand the challenges and needs of KG practitioners -- similar to the ongoing user-centered research being done for AI/ML collaborations.
-As many of our participants discussed with us, robust technical solutions have already been posed related to building and completing KGs\cite{rossi2021knowledge}, however, social challenges related the usability of KGs remains an issue in many collaborative settings.
+For our study, we interviewed 19 practitioners across eight organizations, with roughly half the participants coming from the same FFRDC.
+We envision a wide array of future studies conducted to better understand the challenges and needs of KG practitioners -- similar to the ongoing user-centered research being done for AI/ML collaborations\cite{sambasivan2021everyone}.
+As many of our participants discussed with us, robust technical solutions have already been posed related to building and completing KGs\cite{rossi2021knowledge}, however, social challenges related the usability of KGs remains a large-scale issue in many collaborative settings.

-Another limitation of our study is the lack of KG Consumers interviewed, (17/19) participants were either KG Builders or Analysts.
-This is in part because Consumers tend to work with applications that are served from a KG ``under the hood,'' and were self-selected out of our interview solicitation process.
+Another limitation of our study is the lack of KG Consumers interviewed: 17/19 participants were either KG Builders or Analysts.
+This is in part because Consumers tend to work with applications that are served from a KG ``under the hood,'' and might have been self-selected out of our interview solicitation process.
 Consequently, many of the identified challenges and posed solutions in this study relate to practitioners' feedback who work more directly with a knowledge graph.
-Therefore, future work should be done to target the ultimate end users of KGs -- even those that might be unaware that they in fact use KGs.
+Future work should therefore be done to target the ultimate end users of KGs -- even those that might be unaware that they in fact use KGs.
 Suresh et al. conducted similar research for ML stakeholders\cite{suresh2021beyond}.